PadeanuTudor/Spam_Detector/README.md

 - Classification Model: Uses the Naive Bayes algorithm, which is a standard for text classification.

-- Performance Metrics and Error Analysis: Outputs the accuracy and confusion matrix of the result as well as what entries the the model got wrong.
+- Performance Metrics and Error Analysis: Outputs the accuracy and confusion matrix of the result as well as what entries the model got wrong.

 Requirements: